emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 Starting a social media account from scratch isn't something most people do often.
 I think it's actually **quite annoying**.
 You'll start out with a very small/non-existent network of people, and it takes some deliberate effort to rebuild a list of followed accounts again on any new app.

-I'd recommend setting aside **around 20 minutes** just to find people and rebuild your network.
+I'd recommend setting aside **around 10 minutes** just to find people and rebuild your network.
+A few strategies to do this are below.

-### Building your network
+### Starter packs

+The best way to get started with finding people to follow is with starter packs.
+They are a _wonderful_ Bluesky feature: anyone can make a 'starter pack' of up to 50 accounts that anyone else can follow at the click of a button.
+I made one for the [astronomy community](https://go.bsky.app/KfuFR5s).

+### Migrating from Twitter

-There are some ways to automate this a bit.
-To find people you know from Twitter, you can try using a tool like [skeet.labnotes.org](https://skeet.labnotes.org/) or the [Sky Follower Bridge](https://chrome.google.com/webstore/detail/sky-follower-bridge/behhbpbpmailcnfbjagknjngnfdojpko) extension for Chrome, which look for links to Bluesky accounts in the Twitter bios of people you follow.
+If you were a Twitter user then there are a couple of tools you can use to try and find people.
+The [Sky Follower Bridge](https://chrome.google.com/webstore/detail/sky-follower-bridge/behhbpbpmailcnfbjagknjngnfdojpko) extension for Chrome look for links to Bluesky accounts in the Twitter bios of people you follow.
 This can be a slow process if you follow a lot of people on Twitter, due to Elon-Twitter's rate limiting -- but it's definitely the **most automated** way to find people.

-Next off, Kelly Truelove maintains a [list of astronomy accounts](https://truesciphi.org/ast_blu.html) on Bluesky.
-It's a really useful list of accounts sorted by follower count, some of whom you'll probably already recognize from Twitter.
+### The 'Search' tab

 Once you're following at least a few people, the **"Search" tab** on the web/app will be able to give you a list of additional suggested people to follow.
-Under the subheading "In Your Network", you'll get **20 suggestions** for people to follow based on who you already follow.
+Under the subheading "Suggested accounts", you'll get suggestions for people to follow based on who you already follow.

-You can refresh the page (or swipe down on mobile) to refresh this list and get new suggestions.
-It's probably worth doing this a few times!
+You can keep loading more suggestions as much as you like!

 {{< figure src="/images/posts/230824-bluesky-signup/search_tab.png" height=400px caption="The Search tab on Bluesky, including the very useful 'In Your Network' set of follow suggestions." >}}

+### Account-specific suggestions

 To look for more specific suggestions, you also can go to the account of anyone you like and click the little icon of a person with a plus (looks a bit like: 👤+) near the following button.
 This will give you account suggestions similar to that account.

-### Expanding your network
+### Expanding your network further

 Finally, one of the most useful things I did initially was to look at who the people I follow are following.
 Find an account of someone you follow who's active on the network and who posts content you like.
 Navigate to their profile and look at who they follow.